 Mommy Makeover is a lighthearted nickname for a major surgery that packages several procedures in a single operation.
 Designed to reverse the physical effects of having children, it’s most often associated with post-pregnancy patients.
 Still, people who have never had children can also benefit from combining the body contouring and breast enhancement procedures typically included as part of a Mommy Makeover.

-Even though our board-certified plastic surgeons customize each Mommy Makeover procedure based on the patient’s specific needs, the operation typically includes:
+Even though our plastic surgeons customize each Mommy Makeover procedure based on the patient’s specific needs, the operation typically includes:

 Tummy tuck surgery (abdominoplasty): A tummy tuck removes excess abdominal skin and, in certain cases, tightens muscles separated during pregnancy or rapid weight gain.